 Even though you still have some stubbles, using a beard wash at the beginning of your journey will keep your beard clean and fresh in the long run when it gets full

 - BEARD HYDRATOR: You have to keep your growing beard hydrated and to do that, you'll need a beard hydrator.
 Even though your journey just started, and you still have stubbles, they still need to be hydrated.
 As your beard grows thicker and becomes mature, those little stubbles you have now will become the tips and the oldest part of your beard.
 Hence, taking good care of them now, rather than later, is the best thing for your beard when it becomes full.
 Keeping your stubbles healthy from the beginning will help you take a giant leap over split ends, cracks, and a whole lot of damage.
 A healthy stubble basically equals a healthy full beard - It's just that simple.
-So, hydrate, and keep that new growth healthy now, not later!
-Later might just be too late.
+So, hydrate, hydrate, hydrate.

 - BEARD OIL: This is the last tool you can use to care for your new growth.
 Beard oil will help you soothe, soften, and moisturize your new growth, and keep it looking fresh and nice.
 Basically, it dials down the irritation of that new growth and makes it look good.